pinecone-io/canopy/docs/library.md

 Tokenizer.initialize(tokenizer_class=CustomTokenizer)

-To use additional parameters to init the underlying tokenizer, you can simply pass them to the initialize method of the global tokenizer.
+When you initialize the `Tokenizer` singleton, you can pass init arguments to the underlying Tokenizer class.
+Any init argument that is expected by the underlying class's constructor, can be passed as `kwarg` directly to `Tokenizer.initalize()`.
 For example:

 ```python
 from resin.tokenizer import Tokenizer